tsduck/tsduck/pkg/nsis/README.md

 - `tsduck.props` : This Visual Studio property file is installed with the TSDuck development environment.
 It is referenced by third-party applications using the TSDuck library.

+- `tscore.props` : This Visual Studio property file is installed with the TSDuck development environment.
+It is referenced by third-party applications using the TSCore library only.
+Applications using the TSDuck library don't need it because it is invoked from `tsduck.props`.